janniksam/SignalR.RequestResponse/README.md

 requestResponseServer.Run(serverUrl);
 ```

-The **RequestHandlerFactory** manages which handlers can process which request.
+The **RequestHandlerFactory** manages which RequestHandler is responsible for a given request.
 Here is an example implementation:

 ```